-Organic cotton is a non-genetically modified plant grown without the use of chemical pesticides and fertilisers.
+Organic cotton is a bio-degradable natural fibre and stems from a non-genetically modified cotton plant grown without the use of chemical pesticides and fertilisers.

 In contrast, conventional cotton is the world’s most polluting crop.
 It is responsible for approximately 24% of the global sales of insecticide and 11% of pesticides, according to WWF.